jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 {% callout() %}

 Are you looking to use Rust in your next EtherCAT deployment?
-Commercial support for EtherCrab is available!
-Send me a message at [james@wapl.es](mailto:james@wapl.es) to get started with a free consulting call.
+Experiencing jitter or latency issues in an existing EtherCrab app?
+I can help!
+Send me an email at [james@wapl.es](mailto:james@wapl.es) to discuss your needs.

 {% end %}